YiyaoShan/Documentation/DocEN.md

 ## Step 3: e-Box Enterprise consultation via REST Webservice
-### 3.1 Find the Document Providers
+### 3.1 Testings via the Pre-Prod URL
-Once you have obtained your token, you can find the list of Document Providers by making a GET request to the Provider Registry (don't forget to use the AccessToken retrieved in the previous step):
+Once you have obtained your token, for security reasons, you can do some testings on the consultation of your messages via the Pre-Prod URL before consulting your messages in Production as a Document Consumer(don't forget to use the AccessToken retrieved in the previous step): ``https://services-sim.socialsecurity.be/REST/ebox/enterprise/messageRegistry/consultationIntegrationTest/v3/``.

+The consultation of messages is done via an HTTP ***GET*** through all the methods that start with ```/ebox``` defined in [MESSAGE REGISTRY SERVICE](https://dev.eboxenterprise.be/docs/spec/specifications)  of e-Box.
+This specification is available in ``.yaml`` format.
+Thus, a DocConsumer can not only view his messages, but also the ReferenceData.
+The methods in the *"publication"* section are only available for the Document Sender and the Document Provider.

+### 3.2 Find the Document Providers
+If the testings are okay, you can then find the list of Document Providers by making a GET request to the Provider Registry:
 | Environment| URL Provider Registry                                                                     |
 |------------|------------------------------------------------------------------------------------------------|
 | Production | ``https://services.socialsecurity.be/REST/ebox/enterprise/federation/v1/messageProviders``     |